grum-tez/archetype-docs/docs/reference/declarations/contract.md

 ```

 :::warning
-If generating contract [bindings](/docs/tests/framework#contract-binding) for test purposes, it is mandatory that the contract identifier be the same as the contract file name.
+If generating contract [bindings](/docs/tests/framework#contract-binding) for test purposes, it is mandatory that the contract identifier be the same as the contract file name and that both are lower case.
 For example, the identifier for the contract file `auction.arl` should be `auction`.
 :::

 ## Parameters